-Law schools do not require or even suggest the pursuit of a narrow or specialized degree in law to gain admission.
+Law schools do not require nor even suggest the pursuit of a narrow or specialized degree in law to gain admission.
 Instead, law schools seek students who have mastered particular skills related to the practice of law, including the ability to read critically, think logically, and write clearly and persuasively.
-At St. Norbert, students may choose to complete the Pre-Law Certificate program that provides students the opportunity to hone these particular skills in a manner necessary for admission to, and success in, law school, while earning recognition for the effort on their academic transcript.
-The program is open to students of all majors.
+At St. Norbert, students may choose to complete the Pre-Law Certificate program that provides students the opportunity to hone those particular skills in a manner necessary for admission to, and success in, law school, while earning recognition for the effort on their academic transcript.

 - BUAD 390 Business Law

 - POLI 341 Constitutional Law: Institutional Powers